Shawn Phillip

 2. How often should you do HIIT workouts?

 It’s best to do HIIT 2-3 times a week.
+However, the ideal frequency of HIIT depends on your fitness level, the intensity level of your sessions, and the length of your recovery intervals.
 This frequency allows your body sufficient recovery time between sessions, reducing the risk of injury and ensuring optimal performance.
 Overtraining can lead to fatigue or burnout, so balance HIIT with lower-intensity workouts or active recovery days.

 3. Is High-Intensity Interval Training good for weight loss?